Closing Pipelines Is Not The Answer - November 9th, Hour 2

 The science does not support that, despite all of the histrionics from the administration.

-Well let me ask you this question because now Joe Biden's been begging OPEC and Russia to increase production of oil, right?
+Let me ask you this question because now Joe Biden's been begging OPEC and Russia to increase production of oil, right?

-Because the price of oil I guess is headed towards a hundred bucks a barrel it may even go higher.
+Because the price of oil, I guess, is headed towards $100 a barrel.

-And what I'm trying to understand is if all of this is based on the motivation of protecting the planet what difference would it make if the oil is pumped out of the Middle East or out of Russia versus say out of the United States?
+And what I'm trying to understand is if all of this is based on the motivation of protecting the planet, what difference would it make if the oil is pumped out of the Middle East or out of Russia versus, say, out of the United States?

 What is the difference?

-Well, you're right.
+Because you're right.

 I mean, that wouldn't protect the planet since the supply, the demand is going to be supplied from somewhere.

-You know, but this isn't really about saving the planet.
+But this isn't really about saving the planet.

 This is about transitioning the West to socialism and green socialism and changing the lifestyle of the American people.

-So the people will be forced by economic choices to start becoming less materialistic, scaling back on automobiles, relying more on mass transportation, doing all the things that the radical green left, which now is an important part of the political base of the Democrat Party and has captured the administration.
+And it fits right into their agenda to allow prices to go sky high so that people will be forced by economic choices to start becoming less materialistic, stealing back on automobiles, relying more on mass transportation, doing all the things that the radical green left, which now is an important part of the political base of the Democrat Party, and has captured the administration, all these things they've been wanting us to do for decades.

 Those things weren't caused by man.

-So all of this business about being worry of our carbon footprint and trying to manage you know uh trying to manage the climate that's beyond man is puny compared to the climate you know that's way beyond our capability to do anything about quick break we'll come back fired Keystone XL pipeline worker Neil Crabtree is with us.
+So all of this business about being worry of our carbon footprint and trying to manage, you know, trying to manage the climate, that's beyond man is puny compared to the climate.

-Dr. Peter Pry continues with us as we continue, Neil Crabtree, he was a welding foreman on the Keystone XL pipeline.
+All right, as we continue, Neil Crabtree, he was a welding foreman on the Keystone XL pipeline.

-He and so many others lost their high paying career jobs.
+He and so many others lost their high-paying career jobs.

 Also, Dr. Peter Pry is with us.

-You know, I'm I'm listening to this, and then I'm looking at the real world consequences for people like Neil.
+You know, I'm listening to this, and then I'm looking at the real world consequences for people like Neil.

-Well, uh it we're a big union.
+Well, we're a big union.

-I mean, we do pipeline work in 46 uh of the states across the country, so it is hard to stay in touch with what a lot of these guys are doing, but you know some of the sadder things I read about is people having to cash out their 401k retirement because they haven't been able to work.
+I mean, we do pipeline work in 46 of the states across the country, so it is hard to stay in touch with what a lot of these guys are doing.

-So I can tell you that the guys that have found other jobs, they're nowhere near uh what they were used to making.
+So I can tell you that the guys that have found other jobs, they're nowhere near what they were used to making.

-So they're so instead of making a hundred, hundred and fifty, two hundred grand there, they're making sixty, seventy if they're lucky.
+So instead of making $100,000, $150,000, $200,000 there, they're making $60,000, $70,000 if they're lucky.

 If they're lucky, I would say.